How to Reduce Radiation Exposure in AirPods 3rd and 4th Generations

 The Hidden Radiation Exposure in Your Daily Audio Routine

-Your AirPods are silently exposing you to electromagnetic radiation every time you stream music, take calls, or use Siri.
+Like most modern devices, your AirPods are silently exposing you to electromagnetic radiation every time you stream music, take calls, or use Siri.
 Both 3rd and 4th generation AirPods emit head SAR values around 0.1 W/kg per earbud, maintaining consistent exposure levels across generations.
-When you consider that average users wear earbuds 2-4 hours daily, this consistent proximity to your brain creates cumulative exposure that regulatory testing doesn't fully address.

 Why AirPods Radiation Levels Remain Consistent Across Generations